jamurph/murph-nextjs/outstatic/content/posts/computer-science.md

   name: 'Jacob Murphy'
   picture: ''
 slug: 'computer-science'
 description: 'Both blacksmiths and builders use hammers.
-"Computer Science" has never been a great designator.'
+What they do with them is sufficiently different to warrant separate schooling.
+Similarly, "Computer Science" is far too broad to be useful.'
 coverImage: '/images/computers-MyMT.jpg'
 publishedAt: '2024-01-14T17:38:57.000Z'
 ---